madees/dbaudio-SSC-Plugin-Chataigne-Module/README.md

 You can select which values to automatically forward straight to DS100 device(s) with the "Pass-to DS100" feature.

 #### OSC Outputs / Pass-to DS100
 Set IP accordingly to the DS100 Devices settings.
-Default is the DS100 default port.
+Port is already set to DS100 default listening port 50010.
 Coordinate mapping is same as it is received.

 You may add also a direct full Module input to output pass-through if needed.